Spill Prevention Control and Countermeasure (SPCC)

 - Countermeasure: If a problem does arise, the SPCC plan serves as a guide for first responders to know what to do, where and when to begin containment efforts and agencies to contact in the event of a spill.

-When a SPCC plan has been created, Owners and Operators can expect to minimize or prevent spills that could result in penalties, fines, or costly remediation activities.
+When a SPCC plan has been created, you can expect to minimize or prevent spills that could result in penalties, fines or costly remediation activities.
 Implementing a plan not only is required but demonstrates that you value employee safety and environmental stewardship.